 setting up your own supplier relationship management database today!

-eSourcing is an integral part of the wider e-Procurement process.
-With the evolution of globalisation and the necessity of businesses to have strong and diverse supply-chains.
-The modern process of identifying, negotiating and managing suppliers requires specialised online tools to help streamline the process. eSourcing is often seen as the foundation for long-term success of a supply-chain.
+eSourcing is an integral part of the wider eProcurement process.
+With the evolution of globalisation, managing tender opportunities requires specialised online tools to help streamline procurement processes. eSourcing is often seen as the foundation for the long-term success of a supply chain.

 setting up your own supplier relationship management database today!

-Alternatively the next step in the process might be a request for proposal (RFP).
-This is typically a request for a formal document containing details about the proposal in direct relation to the project, as well as bids from contractors for the completion of the project.
-An RFP can contain more information than just an RFI or RFQ as it contains both aspects of the supplier information, how the supplier will deliver the requested services and how that impacts the bids they're going to make at your event.
+This is typically a request for a formal document containing details about the proposal in direct relation to the project.
+An RFP will inform you of how the supplier will deliver the requested services and how that impacts the bids they're going to make at your event.

-Once you have a pool of qualified suppliers and their quotes, you might want to consider running a competitive esourcing event, such as an eAuction.
+Once you have a pool of suppliers and their quotes, you might want to consider running a competitive eSourcing event, such as an eAuction.

 eAuctions are a digital tendering process, where negotiations are made through a dynamic bidding process.
 More often than not, eAuctions are used to identify the best price for goods or services in the market.
 This can be done through a number of different ways, however universal to all different types of auctions is the ability for participants to compete against each other for an increasingly competitive value.

-Market Dojo eSourcing allows for open, ranked and Japanese functionalities can all be run through forward or reverse eAuctions.
-By adding these elements to the auction process, the buyer is afforded various opportunities to increase competitiveness.
+Market Dojo eSourcing allows for open, ranked and Japanese functionalities.
+By adding these elements to the auction process, you are afforded various opportunities to increase competitiveness.

 Market Dojos range of solutions include our latest supplier relationship management module that features an intuitive interface and advanced capability to ensure procurement professionals get the most out of their activities.book your free demo